dshayan/bb-cards/README.md

 3. **Deploy:**
    - The GitHub Action will automatically run when you push to main
-   - It creates `config.js` with your API key during deployment
+   - It creates `config.js` by combining `config.prompts.js` with your secret API key
    - The API key is never exposed in your repository

 ### Option 2: Demo Mode